harvard-lil/website-static/app/_posts/2024-03-08-announcing-the-open-legal-ai-workbench-olaw.md

 ## What is OLAW for?

 OLAW itself is not a useful legal AI tool, and we didn’t build it to be used as-is.

-OLAW itself is not a useful legal AI tool, and we didn’t build it to be used as-is.
 Instead, OLAW is intended to rapidly prototype new ideas for legal tools.
 OLAW is an excellent platform for testing questions like:

 - How are legal AI tools affected by the use of different prompts, models, or finetunings?